Stories from the cockpit

 An idea

-While gaming, we were discussing the idea of maybe creating our own pilot cards with stats, XP, exploits, background story, and portrait.
+While gaming, we were discussing the idea of maybe creating our own pilot cards with stats, XP, exploits, background story, and portrait (Edit: and here they are!).
 Maybe we can even come up with basic special abilities.
 The cards included in the box sets could be a good starting point for that matter.
 We’ll see.

 The key to enjoying a game of BATTLETECH